NNairIITK/Workshop_for_Free-energy_Calculations/README.md

-# Free energy Calculations for Chemical and Biological Systems: ``A Workshop during March 17-22,2019``
+#       A workshop on Free energy Calculations for Chemical and Biological Systems
+#                       ``A Workshop during March 17-22,2019``